ckeditor/ckeditor4/tests/plugins/clipboard/manual/disablenotification.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, sourcearea, clipboard, undo, image, floatingspace

+**Note:** Make sure the notification was closed/disappeared after the step which shows it.

 1. Drag and drop, into the editor, file in a format unsupported by the editor eg. [JPEG2000](_assets/logo.jp2).

 **Expected** Notification with "This file format is not supported." message is displayed.